James88313/acnd.github.io/_layouts/default.md

     <div class="col-sm-12">
       <div class="col-sm-12 ">
         <img class="app-iphone" src="assets/img/tc.svg" style="width: 20%;">
-        <h3 class="m-t-0" style="margin:0 auto;">Rerouting the Industry to a desired destination.</h3>
+        <h3 class="m-t-0" style="margin:0 auto;">Rerouting the Industry with Programmable Cash</h3>
-        <p class="lead m-b-md">Using blockchain technology, we are building a payment solution which will revolutionize the travel B2B payment landscape.</p>
+        <p class="lead m-b-md">We are implementing a blockchain solution using digital currency programmed to instantly execute and record transactions that meet predefined company expense policies and criteria.
+We are developing a tokenized corporate travel ecosystem to revolutionize the travel payment landscape by integrating the entire travel supply chain.</p>
         <div class="row hidden-sm">
         </div>
       </div>